Tower Gardens Estate: Architecture

+Notable buildings

+The building at 100 Tower Gardens Road was the estate office for the White Hart Lane Estate and is the only original public building on the estate.

+The estate office is part of the Tower Gardens Conservation Area and the conservation management plan says that it “is a notable building, designed in a late-17th century domestic style with a steep hipped roof and dormers.
+The entrance has a deep concave surround in red rubbed brick with a heavy keystone.”

+London County Council planned a meeting hall next to the estate office.
+Drawings were created and the building was costed at £4500 for the two buildings.
+The meeting hall was never built and the space next to the estate office was used for additional houses.

 Further information

 Ruth Crowley, a resident, successfully petitioned Ordnance Survey in 2004 to classify Tower Gardens as an area on the map, similar to Stroud Green.

 In 2003, she also petitioned London Open City to facilitate it being featured in the annual Open House London architecture weekend on the third Sunday in September, which continues to this day.

-Tower Gardens was featured in a Royal Historical Society Conference on 28 May 2025 celebrating 60 years on from the London County Council's 1965 transfer of housing stock to local councils.
-It was also the feature of a London Archives event on 28 May 2025 featuring Ruth Crowley's perspective of Tower Gardens as a local resident.
+Tower Gardens was featured in a Royal Historical Society Conference '60 years on from the London County Council'.
+It was also the feature of a London Archives event on 28 May 2025 featuring the perspective of a Tower Gardens' resident.